Home | Site Index | Disclaimer | Email Me!

 Scotia Starr a Canadian knitter, who thinks her "ideas" give her the right to terminate eBay auctions.
 She is also a member of the Canadian Knitwear Designers & Artisans.
 She never apologized for what she did or retracted her takedowns.

 Sevenarts Ltd a British firm, who told us to go ahead and sue him if we didn't like his answer.
 So we did.
-Instead of litigating the issues (alleged copyright infringment), they tried to get the case dismissed by challenging jurisdiction, which failed.
-They are now sweating our motion for summary judgment.
+Instead of litigating the issues (alleged copyright infringement), they tried to get the case dismissed by challenging jurisdiction, which failed.
 Arrogant doesn't begin to describe these people.
 We've caught their lawyer in several lies.
 Added December 2005.

 Shabby Chic and their lawyer John E Kelly, with an honorable mention to their President and CEO, Brian Dell.

-SnoWyte, a work-at-home mother who is using the eBay VeRO program to enforce rights she doesn't have while openly infringing upon the rights of others.
+SnoWyte, another who is using the eBay VeRO program to enforce rights she doesn't have while openly infringing upon the rights of others.

-Tommy Hilfiger, another head-up-his-ass trademark holder who doesn't care who gets hurt because of silly European laws that are being intentionally mis-interpreted in his favor.
-He's let his over-priced clothing fuel his arrogance.
-Added May 30.
-2008
+Tommy Hilfiger, another head-up-his-ass trademark holder who doesn't care who gets hurt because of silly European laws that are being intentionally misinterpreted in his favor.
+He has let his over-priced clothing fuel his arrogance.
+Tommy, you are not that cute.
+Added May 30, 2008

 True Religion Jeans, who doesn't seem to be as concerned with who is illegally distributing their jeans as much as shutting down eBay auctions.

-United Media & Peanuts, another billion-dollar company who couln't wait to settle after being sued by Tabberone over the use of licensed Peanuts fabric.
+United Media & Peanuts, another billion-dollar company who could not wait to settle after being sued by Tabberone over the use of licensed Peanuts fabric.
 Another VeRO member who couldn't wait to cry "settlement" after being sued.

 Vera Bradley , also known as Very Badley, who has a twisted notion of what they can demand in the secondary market.
 Winner of the Tabberone WeSaySo Company Award with Dodo Cluster.
 Also seems to have some very questionable business practices.
 Added March 28, 2007